magpylib/magpylib/docs/_pages/page_01_introduction.md

 When magnet permeabilities are below $\mu_r < 1.1$ the error typically undercuts 1-5 % (long magnet shapes are better, large distance from magnet is better).
 Demagnetization factors are not automatically included at this point.
 The line current solutions give the exact same field as outside of a wire that carries a homogenous current.
 For more details check out the {ref}`physComp` section.

-Magpylib only provides solutions for simple geometric forms (cuboids, clinders, lines, ...).
+Magpylib only provides solutions for simple geometric forms (cuboids, cylinders, lines, ...).
 How complex shapes can be constructed from these simple base shapes is described in {ref}`examples-complex-forms`.

 (intro-magpylib-objects)=